Development of The Last of Us: Character development

-Joel is voiced by veteran voice actor Troy Baker, while Ellie is voiced by actress Ashley Johnson.
+Joel and Ellie are voiced by Troy Baker and Ashley Johnson, respectively.
 Their performances were mostly recorded using motion capture technology; approximately 85% of the game's animations were recorded using motion capture, with remaining audio elements recorded later in a studio.
 Gordon Hunt, who had worked on the Uncharted games, was originally employed as the motion capture director; when the team realized the game required a different tone, they began looking for a new director.
 As Druckmann was researching the facets of the directorial position in preparing for interviews, he realized he could take the position himself, and was approved to do so.

 Though the team quickly felt that Johnson fit the role of Ellie, they spent more time selecting the actor of Joel, as the chemistry between the two characters was imperative to the game.
 After Baker and Johnson played alongside each other, the team realized that the former perfectly fit the role of Joel, despite the actor's young age.
 Druckmann attributed Baker's voice and movement to the team's choice of casting him.
 Baker and Johnson contributed greatly to the development of the characters.
 For example, Baker convinced Druckmann that Joel would care for Tess due to his loneliness, and Johnson convinced Druckmann to re-write the character of Ellie in a stronger and more defensive manner.
 Some of the dialogue between the duo was improvised by the actors; Druckmann attributed this to the fact that the script included an unnecessary number of lines during gameplay sections, and he allowed the actors to choose what they felt was necessary.
 The characters of Joel and Ellie were the basis of the game; the development between the characters was established first, and the game's other concepts followed.